Hero

-Hero Brawl is a wrestling-themed card game where you compete for the HERO BRAWL TITLE BELT while trying to knock out all the cards in your opponents' hands.
+A wrestling-themed card game where you compete for the HERO BRAWL TITLE BELT while knocking cards out of your opponents' hands.

 How To Play

-Watch the following video for a quick start and then reference the rest of this page for any additional questions or special scenarious you might run into when playing.
+Watch the following video for a quick start, then reference the rest of this page for any additional questions or special scenarios you might run into.

 There are four basic card states:

-1. Cards in hand: These are the cards a player has in their hand.
-Each player starts with 3 cards in hand.
-Players may end up with more or less cards in hand throughout the game.
-When a player is out of cards in their hand, they are eliminated from the game.
+Cards in hand: These are the cards a player has in their hand.
+Each player starts with 3 cards.
+When a player runs out of cards, they are eliminated.

-2. Cards in play: This is the card the current player is playing.
-The action on the card should be performed, and then the card should be placed on the discard pile (unless otherwise instructed by the card action).
+Cards in play: The card the current player is playing.
+Its action should be performed, then placed on the discard pile (unless the card says otherwise).
 The card you play is not counted as being in your hand while its action is being resolved.

-3. Draw pile: These are the un-dealt cards players will draw from at the start of each turn (or as actions require).
-When the title belt is revealed, this and the discard pile are shuffled back together and after that, once the draw pile is gone, each player gets one last turn to try and earn the title belt before the game ends.
+Draw pile: The un-dealt cards players draw from at the start of each turn.
+When the Title Belt is revealed, this and the discard pile are shuffled back together.
+Once the draw pile is gone after that, each player gets one last turn.

-4. Discard pile: Lost, discarded, and played cards are placed in this pile.
-When the title belt is revealed, the discard pile is shuffled back into the draw pile.
+Discard pile: Lost, discarded, and played cards are placed here.
+When the Title Belt is revealed, the discard pile is shuffled back into the draw pile.

-3. Add the title belt back to the undealt deck, re-shuffle, & place the deck in the middle of all the players.
+Add the title belt back to the undealt deck, re-shuffle, and place the deck face-down in the middle of all players.
 This is the draw pile.

-4. Players choose as a group who play should begin with (e.g. youngest player, oldest player, strongest player, loudest player, most dressed like a wrestler, etc. etc.)
+Players choose as a group who play should begin with (e.g. youngest player, oldest player, strongest player, loudest player, most dressed like a wrestler, etc.)

-2. Play a card (taking whatever action is detailed on the card played).
+Play a card, taking whatever action is detailed on the card played.

-3. Played cards are moved to the discard pile once fully played.
+Move the played card to the discard pile once fully resolved.

 There are two ways the game can end:

-Trigger B — Deck Depleted: Once the draw pile runs out (after the Title Belt has been revealed and the discard reshuffled), each remaining player takes one final turn.
-The player holding the Title Belt at the end of that final round wins.
+Once the draw pile runs out (after the Title Belt has been revealed and the discard reshuffled), each remaining player takes one final turn.
+The player holding the Title Belt at the end wins.

 There are two primary ways players may lose cards from their hand: